What is purchase order automation?

 Use this as a buying checklist.
 The more of these a tool does end to end, the less work stays on your team.

-PO automation vs EDI, OCR, and manual entry
+PO automation vs EDI, OCR, IDP, and manual entry

-There is more than one way to process purchase orders.
-Here is how the common approaches compare:
+There is more than one way to process purchase orders, and they are priced in completely different ways.
+Here is how the approaches compare: